cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: N/A

 #### Message
 * Semantics: Send a message to another system; for example, a Slack message or an Email.
-This is different from "Create Request" because the pipeline doesn't need to store a link/handle for the new request.
+This is different from "Create Request" because the pipeline doesn't need to store a link/handle for the message.
 * Aliases: N/A
 * Inputs: Output of previous steps.
 * Outputs: Message Return Code / Results